Solar loans: Everything you need to know (2025)

 Amortized vs. re-amortized solar loans

-Other types of loans may offer better terms and rates than solar-specific loans, so it's worth looking into all of your options.
+Other types of loans may offer better terms and rates than solar-specific loans, so it's worth looking into all your options.
 For example, you can tap into your existing home equity by taking out a home equity loan or a home equity line of credit.
-You can also consider signing a lease or power purchase agreement (PPA) , but we tend not to recommend going this route because you won't own your solar panels at the end of your contract.
+You can also consider signing a lease or power purchase agreement (PPA), but we tend not to recommend going this route because you won't own your solar panels.

-Solar loans have become increasingly accessible in recent years – and the number of banks and financial institutions offering solar loans continues to grow.
+Solar loans have become increasingly accessible in recent years, and the number of banks and financial institutions offering them continues to grow.

-Credit unions: Local banks and credit unions all over the country offer standard personal loans as well as energy loan products for homeowners.
-You can often find some of the lowest-cost, most advantageous loan options here!
+Credit unions: Local banks and credit unions all over the country offer standard personal loans and energy loan products for homeowners.

 National lending institutions: Solar is growing in popularity, and big banks are jumping on board.
-Many now offer specialty loan products tailored to residential solar panel systems.
+Some now offer specialty loan products tailored to residential solar panel systems.

-Public-private partnerships: Local government agencies often partner with private lenders to offer solar loans with low interest rates and no fees.
+Public-private partnerships: Local government agencies sometimes partner with private lenders to offer low interest rates and no fees for solar loans.

 Utilities: Some utility companies offer competitive on-bill financing programs that allow you to finance solar energy systems and repay the borrowed amount as part of your monthly electric bills.

-Municipalities: Though not available in all states, some municipalities offer Property Assessed Clean Energy (PACE) solar energy financing.
+Municipalities: Though not available in every state, some municipalities offer Property Assessed Clean Energy (PACE) solar energy financing.
 When you finance a system with a PACE loan, you repay it via an annual assessment on your property tax bill.

-Specialized solar lenders: Many companies today specialize in–and solely provide–solar loan products.
+Specialized solar lenders: Many companies today specialize in solar loan products.
 They partner with banks and a network of solar installers to offer loans.

 ---|---|